 As is the case when moving anywhere in the US, newcomers to Cincinnati must ensure adequate medical insurance to cover their family's healthcare needs.
 There are numerous good hospitals in Cincinnati.

 Climate in Cincinnati

-Cincinnati's climate may take some getting used to, depending where newcomers hail from.
+Cincinnati's climate may take some getting used to, depending on where newcomers hail from.
 Summers are warm and humid, while winters can get bitterly cold and snowy.
 New arrivals can expect cloud cover throughout much of the year as well.
 Temperatures often drop to around 8°F (-13°C) in winter and max out at about 93°F (33°C) in summer.